Arkansas Motorcycle Accident Lawyers

-Motorcyclists are at an increased risk of sustaining severe trauma to their extremities in an accident, resulting in an amputation.
-Prosthetics are often costly, and accident victims may need years of therapy to regain their mobility and learn to live their lives after an amputation.
+Motorcyclists are at an increased risk of sustaining severe trauma to their extremities in an accident, sometimes resulting in an amputation.
+Prosthetics are costly, and accident victims may need years of therapy to regain their mobility and learn to live after an amputation.

-Motorcycle riders can sustain serious fracturesa that could result in long-term disability, pain, and suffering.
+Motorcycle riders can sustain serious fractures that could result in long-term disability, pain, and suffering.
 Serious fractures may require numerous surgeries, extensive hospitalizations, and months of therapy in order to heal.

 Motorcycle accident victims are at an increased risk for suffering psychological damage after an accident.
 Examples include PTSD, anxiety, depression, and insomnia.

-Even and slow speeds, motorcycle riders can sustain serious muscle injuries.
+Even at slow speeds, motorcycle riders can sustain serious muscle injuries.
 They can cause injury to the delicate nerves, muscles, and tendons in the body.

-The forces of a motorcycle accident can be extreme and result in serious internal bleeding and organ damage.
-These injuries can be life-threatening and can result in permanent damage to the delicate organs and tissues in the body.
+The forces of a motorcycle accident can be extreme resulting in serious internal bleeding and organ damage.
+These injuries can be life-threatening and can casuse permanent damage to the delicate organs and tissues in the body.
 Liver damage, punctured lungs, ruptured spleens, and kidney damage are all common after a serious accident.

 Motorcycle Accidents in Little Rock, Arkansas